 13.1.3 The FIAS will gather and record all relevant information and documentation as soon as possible, in order to develop that information and documentation into admissible and reliable evidence in relation to the possible Anti-Doping Rule Violation, and/or to identify further lines of enquiry that may lead to the discovery of such evidence.
-FIAS Anti-Doping Administrator will conduct investigations fairly, objectively and impartially at all times.
-The conduct of investigations, the evaluation of information and evidence identified in the course of that investigation, and the outcome of the investigation, will be fully documented.
+FIAS Anti-Doping Administrator will conduct investigations fairly, objectively, and impartially at all times.
+The conduct of investigations, the evaluation of information and evidence identified during that investigation, and the outcome of the investigation, will be fully documented.
 They will make use of all investigative resources reasonably available to it to conduct the investigation.
-This may include obtaining information and assistance from law enforcement and other relevant authorities, including other regulators, but will embrace the use of all investigative resources at FIAS's own disposal, including the Athlete Biological Passport program, investigative powers conferred (e.g., the power to demand the production of relevant documents and information, and the power to interview both potential witnesses and the Athlete or other Person who is the subject of the investigation), and the power to suspend a period of Ineligibility imposed on an Athlete or other Person in return for the provision of Substantial Assistance in accordance with FIAS Anti-Doping Rules Article 10.6.1.
+This may include obtaining information and assistance from law enforcement and other relevant authorities, including other regulators, but will embrace the use of all investigative resources at FIAS's own disposal, including the Athlete Biological Passport program, investigative powers conferred (e.g., the power to demand the production of relevant documents and information, and the power to interview both potential witnesses and the Athlete or other Person who is the subject of the investigation), and the power to suspend a period of Ineligibility imposed on an Athlete or other Person in return for the provision of Substantial Assistance in accordance with FIAS Anti-Doping Rules Article 10.7.1.
 Athletes and Athlete Support Personnel are obliged to cooperate with investigations.

 13.1.4 The FIAS Anti-Doping Administrator shall come to a decision efficiently and without undue delay as to whether proceedings should be brought against the Athlete or other Person asserting commission of an Anti-Doping Rule Violation.
 Where they conclude based on the results of their investigation that proceedings should be brought against the Athlete or other Person asserting commission of an Anti-Doping Rule Violation, all respective procedural steps shall be initiated.
-Where they conclude that proceedings shall not be brought against the Athlete or other Person asserting commission of an Anti-Doping Rule Violation, the FIAS Anti-Doping Administrator will notify WADA and the Athlete's or other Person's National Federation and National Anti-Doping Organisation in writing of that decision, with reasons, and will provide such other information about the investigation as is reasonably required by WADA and/or National Anti-Doping Organisation in order to determine whether to appeal against that decision.
+Where they conclude that proceedings shall not be brought against the Athlete or other Person asserting commission of an Anti-Doping Rule Violation, all respective procedural steps shall be initiated.
+Where they conclude that proceedings shall not be brought against the Athlete or other Person asserting commission of an Anti-Doping Rule Violation, the FIAS Anti-Doping Administrator will notify WADA and the Athlete's or other Person's National Federation and National Anti-Doping Organisation in writing of that decision, with reasons, and will provide such other information about the investigation as is reasonably required by WADA and/or National Anti-

+Doping Organisation in order to determine whether to appeal against that decision.
 In any event, they shall consider whether any of the intelligence obtained and/or lessons learned during the investigation should be used to for the development of the FIAS Test Distribution Plan and/or to plan Target Testing, and/or should be shared with any other body concerned.